-The School District contributes to the School Employees Retirement System (SERS), a cost-sharing multiple employer defined benefit pension plan.
+The School District contributes to the School Employees Retirement System (SERS), a cost-sharing multiple-employer defined benefit pension plan.
 SERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Authority to establish and amend benefits is provided by Chapter 3309 of the Ohio Revised Code.
-SERS issues a publicly available, standalone financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3746 or by calling (614) 222-5853.
+SERS issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information.
+That report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3746, by calling (800) 878-5853 or by visiting the SERS website at ohsers.org.

 Plan members are required to contribute 10 percent of their annual covered salary and the School District is required to contribute at an actuarially determined rate.
 The current School District rate is 14 percent of annual covered payroll.
-A portion of the School District's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2005, 10.57 percent of annual covered salary was the portion used to fund pension obligations.
-For fiscal year 2004, 9.09 percent of annual covered salary was the portion used to fund pension obligations.
-The contribution requirements of plan members and employers are established and may be amended, up to statutory maximum amounts, by the SERS Retirement Board.
-The School District's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2005, 2004 and 2003 were \$68,748, \$61,657,and \$44,278; 67.0 percent has been contributed for fiscal year 2005 and 100 percent for fiscal years 2004 and 2003.
+A portion of the School District's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2006, 10.58 percent of annual covered salary was the portion used to fund pension obligations.
+The contribution requirements of plan members and employers are established and may be amended, up to a statutory maximum amount, by the SERS Retirement Board.
+The School District's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2006, 2005 and 2004 were \$81,096, \$68,748, and \$61,657, respectively; 68.0 percent has been contributed for fiscal year 2006 and 100 percent for fiscal years 2005 and 2004.